zodiacon/DllIconHandler/README.md

 ## Registration

 The DLL is loaded and used by Explorer.exe.
+It must be properly registered, as it's as COM DLL and as a shell icon handler.
 To register it for all users, open an elevated command window, navigate to the directory where `DllIconHandler.dll` is located and enter the following:

 ```cmd
 regsvr32 DlliconHandler.dll